shawnhuyiwen/pulse/docs/Markdown/Publications.md

 Note that some of the publications prior to 2018 focus on the physiology engine precursor, %BioGears.
 Authors Clipp, Webb, and Bray have transitioned to the Pulse team.

 Pulse Publications:
+- M.A.
+Audettea, S. Harrison, M. Frazier, N. Watkins, A. Tinelli, P. Clark, K. Neale, J. Webb, A. Bray, A.A.
+Bulysheva, B.A.
+Newman, R.B.
+Clipp.
+"Toward a Coupled Integrative Physiology-Flight-OBOGS Simulation for the Analysis and Mitigation of Hypoxic Events in Fighter Aircraft."
+Military Health System Research Symposium (MHSRS).
+2021.
 - Clipp, R. B. P., Bray, A., Feiger, Bradley, P., Qureshi, Umar M., P., & Webb, J. B. "Recent Advances in the Pulse Physiology Engine."
 SIAM Conference on Computational Science and Engineering (CSE21) 2021.
 - Aaron Bray.
 "Pulse Physiology Engine: An Interactive Human Physiology Simulator."
 JupyterCon.
 2020 https://cfp.jupytercon.com/2020/schedule/presentation/101/pulse-physiology-engine-an-interactive-human-physiology-simulator/
 - Rachel B. Clipp, PhD, Aaron Bray, and Jeffrey B. Webb.
 "An Integrated Model for Hemorrhagic Shock and Fluid Resuscitation."
 Military Health System Research Symposium (MHSRS).
 2020.